cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Introduction {#intro}

-Password authentication is the prevalent form of authentication in the web and in many other applications.
+Password authentication is the prevalent form of authentication on the web and in many other applications.
 In the most common implementation, a client authenticates to a server by sending its client ID and password to the server over a TLS connection.
 This makes